-The opportunities for using untreated hides and skins stored between 10-15 $^{\circ}$ C are limited by the possibilities of processing them within 8-12 hours, which depends on the proximity of tanneries and their demand for hides/skins.
+The opportunities for using untreated hides and skins stored between 10-15 °C are limited by the possibilities of processing them within 8-12 hours, which depends on the proximity of tanneries and their demand for hides/skins.

-It has been reported that the quality and yield from fresh hides/skins are better than those from those that have been salted.
+It has been reported that the quality and yield from fresh hides/skins is better than that from those that have been salted.